-Sometimes cycling can seem like a very expensive hobby, especially during the winter when you need to invest in suitable clothing to enable you to continue riding when it's cold, dark and wet.
+Sometimes riding a bike can seem like a very expensive hobby, especially during the darker months of the year when you need to invest in suitable winter cycle clothing so you can continue riding when it's cold, dark and wet.

-Inspired by a forum thread on road.cc titled “winter road clothes on a budget” we’ve set out to show it’s possible to outfit your cycling wardrobe for winter without spending a fortune.
+Inspired by a forum thread on road.cc titled “winter road clothes on a budget” we’ve set out to show it’s possible to get winter cycle clothing without spending a fortune.

 We’ve put together a complete outfit for £172.59.
 That’s not to say you can’t go cheaper, you probably can if you shop around and make the most of sales and end of season discounts, but these are all readily available garments in a range of sizes.

 You might already have some cycling clothing though - shorts, base layer, jersey for example - in which case you are halfway there and can consider adding some accessories such as arm and leg warmers and a jacket, so you don’t have to rush out and buy all this kit at the same time.

 A good base layer is a solid foundation for any cycling outfit, and for winter a long sleeve base layer will provide the necessary warmth to insulate on a cold ride.
 Merino wool is a great fabric for base layers because it's light and warm, and because it doesn't get smelly easily, so if you can get away with wearing it several times before it needs washing.
 Handy if you're riding a lot, and it means you can buy one base layer instead of several.